 The term relative AI was introduced in 1991 by Rothwell et al. for decreased responsiveness of adrenals after injecting 250 mcg corticotropin in critically ill patients.
 The term was later changed to Critical Illness Related Corticosteroid Deficiency in 2008 by Marik et al.

 The cortisol physiology in critically ill patients is slightly different and warrants some discussion.
 There is an initial rise of both ACTH and cortisol in response to critical illness.
 After the initial phase, although cortisol remains high, ACTH levels may decline.
-It is hypothesized that factors other than ACTH like adrenergic system, cytokines, adipokines, and neuropeptides may be responsible for sustained cortisol rise although ACTH levels are low.
+It is hypothesized that factors other than ACTH like the adrenergic system, cytokines, adipokines, and neuropeptides may be responsible for sustained cortisol rise although ACTH levels are low.
 Also, there may be a decrease in cortisol metabolism, contributing to higher levels.
 There is some evidence that there is a higher ratio of cortisol to cortisone in critically ill or trauma patients.
 This reflects the activity of 11-beta-hydroxysteroid in these patients.

 Specimen Requirements and Procedure

-A negative (normal) result is if the cortisol level is stimulated to greater than 500 to 600 nmol/L. A positive (abnormal or subnormal) result can be from primary or central AI and can be further evaluated by ACTH levels.
+A negative (normal) result occurs if the cortisol level is stimulated to greater than 500 to 600 nmol/L. A positive (abnormal or subnormal) result can be from primary or central AI and can be further evaluated by ACTH levels.
 ACTH level is expected to be high with primary and low with central AI.

 AI can be diagnosed if cortisol is unequivocally low, but intermediate or higher levels need further evaluation by CST.
-There is no universally agreed definition or criteria for the diagnosis of adrenal insufficiency (AI) in critically ill patients.
+There is no universally agreed-upon definition or criteria for the diagnosis of adrenal insufficiency (AI) in critically ill patients.

 Baseline or morning ACTH (adrenocorticotropin hormone) levels help to differentiate primary from secondary AI.

 CST may be falsely negative or normal in mild disease or disease of recent onset.
 In mild disease, there may be sufficient adrenal functional cortex to maintain adrenal reserve, which can respond adequately to the external supraphysiologic dose of cosyntropin.
-Similarly, in the disease of recent onset, there may not be enough time for adrenals to lose complete function and will respond to the supraphysiological exogenous stimulus of cosyntropin.
+Similarly, in the disease of recent onset, there may not be enough time for adrenals to lose complete function and they will respond to the supraphysiological exogenous stimulus of cosyntropin.

 One of the most common causes of a false-positive test, especially in a hospital setting, is the recent use of corticosteroids.
 Steroids, in any form, IV, IM, intrathecal, oral, or inhalational, can suppress the HPA axis and decrease intrinsic cortisol production.
 Exogenous steroids decrease both baselines as well as adrenal responsiveness to cosyntropin and can cause false-positive results.
 A detailed history and review of the chart are key in the evaluation of AI and helps in the interpretation of CST.
 History should include prior glucocorticoid use and use of other drugs that can suppress the HPA axis.
 It should also include factors affecting cortisol binding, the onset of symptoms, and associated features for reasons noted below.

 CST relies on measuring total serum cortisol levels.
 As with several other hormones, serum cortisol can be found as bound and free.
 90% of circulating cortisol is bound to protein.
 Approximately 70% of it is tightly bound to cortisol binding globulin (CBG), and 10% to 20% is bound loosely to albumin.
 10% of cortisol circulates as free and is biologically active.
 Disorders that reduce (inflammation, rare genetic disorders, Nephrotic syndrome, liver disease, immediate postoperative period, patients requiring intensive care) or increase CBG levels (estrogen, pregnancy, mitotane) need to be considered during interpretation of plasma cortisol.
-As we can see, abnormal levels of CBG and albumin can significantly affect the interpretation of CST and should be taken into account.
+Abnormal levels of CBG and albumin can significantly affect the interpretation of CST and should be taken into account.
 Unfortunately, no formula or calculation can correct for abnormal CBG or albumin levels, and interpretation relies on clinical judgment.

 Free cortisol levels are helpful in patients with abnormal binding globulin.
 Free cortisol can be measured directly or indirectly in saliva or serum.
-In critically sick patients, a random free serum cortisol level of more than 1.8 mcg/dL is mostly accepted.
+In critically sick patients, a random free serum cortisol level of more than 1.8 mcg/dL is desired.
 A stimulated free level of greater than 3.1 mcg/dL is generally accepted during CST.
 There are several limitations for using free serum cortisol and include decreased availability, the long wait period for results, labor-intensive (need to separate bound and unbound cortisol before measuring free levels).
 Measuring free cortisol in saliva can be another option in some patients.
 Salivary cortisol can easily be obtained and correlate well with free cortisol levels.
 However, data for interpretation in CST is very limited, especially in critically ill patients.
 There are some methods like Coolen’s method (calculated free cortisol) and free cortisol index (ratio of total cortisol and CBG).
-However, CBG levels are nor readily available and can delay results in limiting practical application.
+However, CBG levels are not readily available and can delay results in limiting practical application.

 Results, Reporting, Critical Findings